Chart Color Schemes

 Infrastructure

-Brighton has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Brighton has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-No factor affects an area's performance more than changes to local infrastructure.
-AreaSearch has identified 0 projects that could impact this area.
-Notable projects include Tram Grade Separation at Morphett Road, Morphettville, River Torrens to Darlington (T2D) Project, Adelaide Public Transport Capacity and Access, and Adelaide's Inner And Outer Ring Route Capacity Improvements.
-The following list details those most relevant.
+No factor impacts an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects likely to affect this area.
+Key projects include Tram Grade Separation at Morphett Road, Morphettville; River Torrens to Darlington (T2D) Project; Adelaide Public Transport Capacity and Access; and Adelaide's Inner And Outer Ring Route Capacity Improvements.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.